martinbee/team-standards/README.md

 "spaced-comment": 0
 ```

+There are other [options](http://noeticforce.com/best-javascript-style-guide-for-maintainable-code) for style guides, including google's, node's, idiomatic, etc.

 Regardless of the standard we follow, if, while developing, we come across some
 rules that we think are ridiculous, we can discuss modifying/disabling them.